Skip to content

 • --build-dir mounted at /<basename> (so /tmp/omnipackage-build becomes /omnipackage-build inside).

-• --rm semantics — the container is discarded when you exit, no state persists between portal sessions.
+• --rm semantics — the container is discarded on exit; no state persists between portal sessions.

 Finding the right package name for a build_dependencies entry: